pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   Chapters 2.4 from DPV
 -   Chapters 8.2, 8.3, 8.4, 9.1, 9.2, 9.3 from CLRS2

-#### Practice questions
+#### actice questions

 -   **How can we efficiently compute the median of a set of numbers?
 What is the running time of this solution?**
--   **What is the main idea behind counting sort?
-Provide a description of the algorithm and argue about its running time.**
+-   **What is the main idea behind counting sort? ovide a description of the algorithm and argue about its running time.**

     > the algorithm loops over the items, computing a histogram of the number of
     > times each key occurs within the input collection.
 It then performs a
-    > prefix sum computation (a second loop, over the range of possible keys)
+    > efix sum computation (a second loop, over the range of possible keys)
     > to determine, for each key, the starting position in the output array of
     > the items having that key.
 Finally, it loops over the items again,
     > moving each item into its sorted position in the output array.